fmosquera0101/retangle_codechallenge/README.md

 *public boolean areAdjacent(Rectangle r1, Rectangle r2){}*

-Return true or False if tow rectangles are adjacent, which is share one of its sides
+Return true or False if two rectangles are adjacent, share one of its sides

 **Unit Tests**:

-We can find unit test in the **RectangleCalculationTest.java** which have different test case scenarios for every method described before.
+We can find unit tests in the **RectangleCalculationTest.java** which have different test case scenarios for every method described before.